mypico/jpico/README.md

 There is an older BSD-licenced version of the code available at https://github.com/mypico/jpico-bsd

+## Contributing

+We welcome comments and contributions to the project.
+If you're interested in contributing please see here: https://get.mypico.org/cla/

 ## Contact and Links

 More information can be found at: http://mypico.org